vikas0809/kickstarter-analysis/README.md

 Following are the outcomes of the analysis

-- There is no cacelled event for category "plays".
+- There is no cancelled event for category "plays".

 - There is 0% success rate in camapaings where the goal amount is between 45000-49999.